LukasBommes/PV-Hawk/docs/source/about.rst

 License
 -------

-This project is licensed under the MIT License - see the `LICENSE <https://github.com/LukasBommes/PV-Drone-Inspect/blob/master/LICENSE>`_ file for details.
+This project is licensed under the MIT License - see the `LICENSE <https://github.com/LukasBommes/PV-Hawk/blob/master/LICENSE>`_ file for details.

 Citation
 --------

 This repository implements our research presented in the following two papers.
-If you use PV Drone Inspect in your own research please cite these works.
+If you use PV Hawk in your own research please cite these works.

 Paper 1: "Computer Vision Tool for Detection, Mapping and Fault Classification of PV Modules in Aerial IR Videos" [`Wiley PIP <https://onlinelibrary.wiley.com/doi/10.1002/pip.3448>`_, `ArXiv <https://arxiv.org/abs/2106.07314>`_]